 Salads are quick to throw together, and as the weather warms up, they are a welcome change from rich and heavy comfort foods.
 But hold on!
 This is not about grabbing the same old head of iceberg lettuce and throwing in a few cherry tomatoes and ranch dressing.
 When it comes to salad, variety keeps it interesting and adds important nutrients.

-Veg out on veggies.
 The sky is the limit here.
-Better yet, hit the farmers' market or produce aisle for inspiration.
+You can hit the produce aisle for inspiration.

 Your best bet is to stick with vinaigrettes, and check nutrition labels for unwanted ingredients like sodium or sugar.
 You can keep it simple with a little extra-virgin olive oil and a splash of balsamic vinegar.
 Or, try a delicious homemade dressing, like this Asian ginger vinaigrette or vanilla balsamic vinaigrette.